singhdot734/MG5601/Week 4/Data_Manipulation_and_Graphing_in_R.md

 Check the default location by using `getwd()`.
 Note that typing the command into the script and hitting enter doesn't run the line, it just moves you to the new line of the script.
 To run the line you can highlight the line and press the run button on the top right of the script pane, or you can click on the line and press `ctrl+enter` (or `cmd+enter` on a mac).
+You can also run the command in the console pane, it just won't be saved for later.
-4. In the OSC filebrowser make a new directory in your scratch folder called R_tutorial.
+5. In the OSC filebrowser make a new directory in your scratch folder called R_tutorial.
 Set your R working directory to that new folder with the command `setwd("/fs/scratch/PAS2698/YourDir/R_tutorial")`.
 Make sure to change YourDir to your named folder.
-5. Check this worked by using the same command to get the working directory as before.
+6. Check this worked by using the same command to get the working directory as before.
-6. The next thing you should do is load all of the packages you need in the script.
+7. The next thing you should do is load all of the packages you need in the script.
 Packages can be thought of as options for R that give you access to new commands.
 It's useful to have a chunk of code at the top of the script with all the packages, so that you don't have to search through the entire script to find the one you want to load.
 Packages are loaded in R using the command `library(packageName)`.
 Try loading a package called tidyverse.
-7. You most likely got an error, because you don't have tidyverse installed by default.
+8. You most likely got an error, because you don't have tidyverse installed by default.
 Packages must be installed, usually from a central repository called CRAN, before they can be loaded and used.
 Install tidyverse with the command `install.packages("tidyverse")`. tidyverse is a suite of packages used to manipulate and manage data tables.
 Installing it on a fresh version of R also installs all other packages that it depends on, so it can take a few minutes.
-8. After the instillation is done, try loading the tidyverse package again.
+9. After the instillation is done, try loading the tidyverse package again.
-9. Any other packages you load in this script, make sure to add them to this setup region
+10. Any other packages you load in this script, make sure to add them to this setup region
-10. Take a screenshot of the header to your script.
+11. Take a screenshot of the header to your script.
-11. You can find a short 2 page cheat sheet for most of the packages in the tidyverse in R studio.
+12. You can find a short 2 page cheat sheet for most of the packages in the tidyverse in R studio.
 In the menu at the top, go to help->Cheat Sheets and select the package you're interested in to get the pdf.

 # Summarizing data